-sk any educator what the major challenge is in providing the effective professional learning needed to implement Common Core State Standards, and the answer is the same-TIME.
+sk any educator what the major challenge is in providing the effective professional learning needed to achieve high-quality teaching and learning for all, and the answer is the same-TIME.

-In fact, finding time for job-embedded professional learning is one of the most frequently cited challenges with implementing change in education (ASCD, 2013; MetLife, 2012, 2013; Scholastic Press & Bill & Melinda Gates Foundation, 2011).
-Teachers, principals, district leaders, state and national education leaders, local, state, and federal policy makers, and others recognize that professional learning is an important component of any plan to implement Common Core State Standards.
-Yet, they simultaneously acknowledge that time isn't available for the job-embedded, collaborative professional learning that teachers want and research supports.
-During the last several years, budget reductions have eliminated or significantly reduced opportunities for professional learning.
+In fact, finding time for job-embedded professional learning is one of the most frequently cited challenges with implementing change in education (ASCD, 2013; MetLife, 2012, 2013; Scholastic Press & Bill & Melinda Gates Foundation, 2011; Silverman, et al., 2020).
+Teachers, principals, district leaders, state and national education leaders, local, state, and federal policy makers, and others recognize that professional learning is an important component of any plan to improve teaching and learning.
+Yet, they simultaneously acknowledge that time isn't always available for the job-embedded, collaborative professional learning that teachers want and research supports.
+The last several years have brought major educational challenges that have both made professional learning more necessary than ever and added an increasing number of competing priorities to educators' plates.

 Many schools and districts, nevertheless, regularly find ways to create school-day schedules that provide regular, frequent opportunities for teacher collaboration.
-Implementing Common Core standards, new assessments, and other reforms requires focused time for collaboration among educators for professional learning and collaborative work.
+Such focused time for collaboration among educators is essential for professional learning and collaborative work.

 Innovation in any industry requires time for retooling existing practices, equipment, procedures, and facilities.
 Implementation of innovation in education also requires retooling, not once, but continuously.

 Change is dependent on learning-acquisition of knowledge, skills, practices, procedures, and dispositions.
 This type of acquisition is not an instantaneous process.
 It requires building from awareness to expert use.

 Some suggest that process requires 10,000 hours of practice to achieve expertise (Colvin, 2010; Ericsson, Prietula, & Cockley, 2007; Gladwell, 2008) regardless of the field.
 Educators and education agencies are willing and eager to invest in continuous improvement to improve student success.
 They are fully aware that education is fundamental to any society's economic, social, physical, and mental well being.
 Yet, in the midst of rapid change with significant ramifications and consequences for students and educators, they are grappling with how to plan, manage, monitor, and execute implementation in a way that will increase the likelihood of success among multiple complex initiatives.

 Implementation science suggests that dissemination and diffusion depend on a constellation of interrelated factors related to the innovation itself, the context in which it is implemented, the resources allocated to it, political will, personnel, and many others (Schillinger, 2010).
 Essentially, it is both the quality of the innovation and the methodology used for implementation that influence the transfer of research into practice.
-Across the nation, policymakers, business leaders, parents, community leaders, and educators agree that college- and career-ready standards that require deeper learning for all students are long overdue.